The First Step in a Successful Insurance Agency Sale

 It is impossible to estimate the value of an insurance agency without performing a financial analysis.
 Earnings of an agency are the main influencing factor, however, there are 9 factors that we take into consideration.

 As a firm, we believe in answering the question above is our responsibility and the foundation of a great working relationship – even if that is in the future.
-Because of this, we unlike most firms, offer free insurance agency valuations for those who qualify.

 You can contact us directly to discuss this process or continue reading below if you are still unsure.